Coco Dry Back

-One of the most common questions about growing in coco relates to the frequency of applying the nutrient solution (watering/feeding) to coco coir.
+The most common question about growing in coco coir or coco perlite relates to the frequency of applying a hydroponic nutrient solution (how often to feed).
 It is always a hard question to answer, because there is much to consider.
 It's not always as simple as 'feed every day'.

-My go-to approach was to carefully saturate the coco coir each and every day in order to achieve 5-10% run-off.
-This daily saturation leaves behind a fresh supply of readily-available nutrients in the coco coir, whilst washing away any unused food from the previous feeding.
+My go-to approach was to carefully saturate the coco coir each and every day in order to achieve 5% run-off.
+This daily saturation leaves behind a fresh supply of readily-available nutrients in the coco coir, whilst washing away any excess or accumulated plant food from the previous feeds.

-Then, I started seeing the term 'dry-back' online.
+Then, I started seeing the term 'dry-back' in some chat groups i was in.
 I was intrigued.
 How dry is the coco coir meant to get?
 Isn't drying out the grow medium a bad thing for plants?

 The very obvious difference between drying-back and drying-out is as simple as it sounds.
 Drying-out means the coco coir has become too dry, and the roots are likely damaged, like in the photo on the right.
-Drying-back is a deliberate, calculated and controlled method, with the objective of drying-back the coco coir just enough to stimulate vigorous root growth.
+Drying-back is a deliberate, calculated and controlled method, with the objective of drying-back the coco coir just enough to stimulate vigorous root growth, but not leave the plant in a perished state.

 To reach this objective the grower will employ some or all of the following methods: